 Ms. Forsheit has advised on hundreds of information technology deals and transactions on behalf of both service providers and enterprise purchasers, including multilayered AdTech and cloud computing agreements.
 She is routinely called upon to help clients respond to time-sensitive security events and has advised on hundreds of such incidents.
-She has worked with dozens of multinational clients on the compliance requirements of the EU General Data Protection Regulation, and is currently representing dozens more in preparing for, and addressing the policy implications of, the California Consumer Privacy Act, taking effect in January 2020.
+She has worked with over a hundred clients on the compliance requirements of the California Consumer Privacy Act, as well as dozens of multinational clients on the compliance requirements of the EU General Data Protection Regulation.
+She is currently representing dozens more in preparing for, and addressing the policy implications of, the California Privacy Rights Act, taking effect in January 2023.

-The Legal 500 praised her in the 2019 edition as “incredibly responsive” and “everything you could ask for in an outside counsel.”
-The Daily Journal named heras one of the top 20 Cyber attorneys in California in its inaugural 2018 list, and has twice included her in its list of "Top Women Lawyers."
-She was one of three finalists for the Los Angeles Business Journal’s Cybersecurity Lawyer of the Year recognition in 2017.
+The Legal 500 praised Ms. Forsheit in the 2020 edition as a “leading expert in CCPA” and “one of the leading authorities in data privacy.”
+The Los Angeles Business Journal included her as one of Los Angeles’ leading professionals “Thriving in Their 40s” in 2020.
+The Daily Journal named heras one of the top 20 Cyber attorneys in California in its inaugural 2018 list and again in 2020, and has twice included her in its list of "Top Women Lawyers."

 Ms. Forsheit lectures widely on technology law topics and has been quoted on privacy and data security in publications such as the Wall Street Journal, Los Angeles Times, Forbes, ComputerWorld, Venture Beat, and Law360.
 She is currently an Adjunct Professor at Loyola Law School.

 The International Association of Privacy Professionals (IAPP) has certified Ms. Forsheit as both an Information Privacy Professional (CIPP/US) and Privacy Technologist (CIPT).
-She sits on the Advisory Council of the Center for Democracy & Technology (CDT).
 Ms. Forsheit is a past President of the Women Lawyers Association of Los Angeles.